puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learn-more-co-di.md

 ### ClickOnce enabled

-1. A user opens a link to a page that requests ClickOnce support and gets the prompt in the next screen capture.
+1. A user opens a link to a page that requests ClickOnce support and gets the prompt in the next screenshot.

    ![Prompt to open an unsafe file](./media/edge-learn-more-co-di/edge-clickonce-enabled-1.png)